amanyadav29105/Online-QuizMaker/README.md

 ---

+💾 Data Storage

+- All quizzes are stored in LocalStorage
+- No backend required
+- Data persists until browser storage is cleared

+---

 ⚠️ Limitations

+- No real authentication (demo only)
-- No real backend (data stored locally)
+- No database (data is local)
-- No secure authentication system
+- No multi-user sync
-- Data will be lost if browser storage is cleared

 ---